-Employees are prohibited from soliciting or accepting, either directly or indirectly, any gift from a prohibited source, or a gift that is offered because of the employee's Government position, unless an exception or exclusion applies to gifts that are offered pursuant to 5
+Employees are prohibited from soliciting or accepting, either directly or indirectly, any gift from a prohibited source, or a gift that is offered because of the employee's Government position, unless an exception or exclusion applies to gifts that are offered pursuant to 5 C.F.R.

-C.F.R.
 Part 2635, Subpart B. Gifts may not be solicited even if an exclusion or exception would apply if the gift was offered to the employee.
-Employees may not accept cash under any circumstances.
+Generally, employees may not accept cash.
 Generally, a prohibited source includes any person or organization seeking official action by doing or seeking to do business with, or whose activities are regulated or substantially affected by TSA or its employees, and includes the traveling public.
 See 5 C.F.R. § 2635.203(d) for the regulatory definition of a prohibited source.
 A gift includes any favor, gratuity, discount, entertainment, hospitality, loan, forbearance, or any other thing of monetary value, including free transportation and free attendance.
+Refer to the TSA Guide to Major Ethics Rules for additional information.